Geometric modular flows in 2d CFT and beyond: Multiple intervals

 and it generates a conformal diffeomorphism of the spacetime.
 The nonlocal part reads

 Since this term is not of the form \eqref{eq:localHam}, the vacuum modular flow with respect to two intervals is non-geometric.
 One expects our entropy formula \eqref{eq:TheEntropy} to apply only for states with geometric modular flows.
-So, let us imagine there exists another state whose modular Hamiltonian with respect to the two intervals is given simply by $h_{\mathrm{loc}}$, and calculate the resulting entanglement entropy.
-We will be surprised to recover the correct entanglement entropy for the standard vacuum state.
+Fortunately, from the discussion in section \ref{sec:discuss}, we know there exists another state $\ket{\Psi_p}$ whose modular Hamiltonian with respect to the two intervals is given simply by $h_{\mathrm{loc}}$, and we can apply the entanglement entropy formula to this state instead.
+We will show that $\ket{\Psi_p}$ and $\ket{\Omega}$ have the same entanglement entropy.

-First, note $h_{\mathrm{loc}}$ can be generalized beyond the case of symmetric intervals in the $t=0$ slice.
+To do so, first note that $h_{\mathrm{loc}}$ can be generalized beyond the case of symmetric intervals in the $t=0$ slice.
 The more general operator reads \cite{Arias:2016nip}

 where $I_v=I_{\Delta v_1}\cup I_{\Delta v_2} = [X_1^v,Y_1^v]\cup[X_2^v,Y_2^v]$ and similarly for $I_u$, denoting the null coordinate ranges of the two intervals.

 Further,

 where